vhladiienko/awesome-game-production/readme.md

 > A curated list of **awesome** resources, related to game production process: books, articles, tools, project management, methodologies etc. This list does not cover specific disciplines like game design, quality assurance, programming.
 Its focus is management and production.

+Most of the provided resources are in English, but I might include stuff in other languages too, if you help me by [creating a pull request](https://github.com/vhladiienko/awesome-game-production/blob/main/contributing.md).
+Look for a flag next to the link.

 ## Contents